corda/corda-docs-portal/content/en/apps/payments/payments-sdk.md

 }
 ```

-5. Specify the default agent in your node config by adding the following:
+5. Specify the default agent in your node config by adding:

 ```
 cordapp("$corda_payments_release_group:payments-sdk:$corda_payments_release_version") {